papertray3/obsidian-mcp-bridge/SESSION-STATE.md

 ## 🔄 Next Session Checklist

 **For AI to ask user:**
-1. Did Claude Code restart work?
-2. Did the test prompts succeed?
-3. Any errors or issues?
-4. Want to try real use cases?
-5. Ready for Phase 2 or want to refine Phase 1?
+1. Any real workflows/prompts we should capture from the new tools?
+2. Which plugin integration should Phase 3 prioritize (SmartConnections vs Digital Garden)?
+3. Any guardrails/approval UX preferences before exposing plugin APIs?
+4. Any issues seen during Claude or Codex usage since the update?

 **For AI to check:**
 1. Is Obsidian running?
 2. Is plugin enabled?
-3. Any console errors?
+3. Any console errors during new tool calls?
-4. Is user satisfied with Phase 1?
+4. Do we have enough info about SmartConnections/Digital Garden APIs?

 **For AI to offer:**
 1. Help with troubleshooting
-2. Phase 2 implementation
+2. Phase 3 implementation planning/execution
-3. Publishing guidance
+3. Publishing guidance (once plugin integrations land)
-4. Feature brainstorming
+4. Feature brainstorming / workflow automation ideas

 ---